-The Ontario Metro campus is an additional location of Everest College in Springfield, Missouri.
-Historically the roots of Everest College in Springfield extend back to 1910.
-At that time the College was named the Springfield Business School.
+The Ontario Metro campus is an additional location of Everest College in San Bernardino, CA. Historically the roots of Everest College in Springfield extend back to 1910.
+At that time the College was named the Springfield

+Business School.
 In April 2002, the Ontario Metro campus was renamed Everest College.
 And in March of 2006 the name of the main campus in Springfield was changed to Everest College.
+In 2015, the campus changed its affiliation to the San Bernardino, CA campus.

-In May of 2006 the Ontario Metro campus moved to a new building at 1819 South Excise Avenue in Ontario, California.
+In May of 2006 the Ontario Metro campus moved to a new building where classes are held located at 1819 South Excise Avenue, Ontario, California 91761-8525.
 The campus is conveniently located between two major freeways, I-10 and SR60, providing convenient access to the College from throughout the area.
 There are adequate parking facilities and accommodations for staff, faculty, and students.
 All physical plant facilities are easily accessible to the students.